twigjs/twig.js/README.md

 For a list of supported tags/filters/functions/tests see the [Implementation Notes](https://github.com/justjohn/twig.js/wiki/Implementation-Notes) page on the wiki.

+### Contributing

+If you have a change you want to make to twig.js, feel free to fork this repository and submit a pull request on Github.
+The source files are located in src/*.js. twig.js is built by running `make`

+For more details on getting setup, see the [contributing page](https://github.com/justjohn/twig.js/wiki/Contributing) on the wiki.

 # Node Usage

 Twig.js can be installed with NPM